 What's the Treatment?

 Sometimes doctors can untwist the testicle by hand.
 But in most cases, you'll need surgery to fix testicular torsion.
 You'll have the best odds of saving your testicle if you have surgery within 6 hours of the time the pain started.
-After 24 hours, you have just a slim chance of saving the testicle.
+After 12 hours, you have just a slim chance of saving the testicle and your fertility.

 You’ll be asleep and won’t feel pain during the surgery.
 The surgeon will make a small cut in your scrotum and untwist your spermatic cord.
-Afterward, he’ll attach your testicles to the inside of your scrotum to prevent them from twisting again.
+Then he will attach your testicles to the inside of your scrotum to prevent them from twisting again.

 If your testicle is too badly damaged, the surgeon will remove it.
 This surgery is called orchiectomy.